osrf/homebrew-simulation/README.md

     * Check if any open pull requests have ongoing bottle builds.
 If so, come back later.
-    * If there are no ongoing bottle builds, check if any pull requests have finished building bottles that are ready to be merged and merge them.
+    * If there are no ongoing bottle builds, check if any pull requests have finished building bottles by looking for a commit with message "update bottle" and merge them.
     * Pick a remaining pull request, update its branch with the latest changes from the base branch and comment `build bottle`.
 The order is important;
       if you start a bottle building job before updating the branch with the